AnyUnimib/Redis-Based_Airbnb_Data_Management_and_Analytics/README.md

-# Redis-Based Airbnb Data Management & Analytics — New York City
+# Redis-Based Airbnb Data Management & Analytics for New York City

 **Any Das**